-- 10.Compliance with Law.
+10. Compliance with Law.
 The granting of the Restricted Stock Units and the issuance and transfer of shares of Common Stock shall be subject to compliance by the Company and the Grantee with all applicable requirements of federal and state securities laws and with all applicable requirements of any stock exchange on which the Company's shares of Common Stock may be listed.
 No Restricted Stock Units shall be granted and no shares of Common Stock shall be issued or transferred unless and until any then applicable requirements of state and federal laws and regulatory agencies have been fully complied with to the satisfaction of the Company and its counsel.
-The Grantee understands that the Company is under no obligation to register the shares of Common Stock with the Securities and Exchange Commission, any state securities commission or any stock exchange to effect such compliance. - 11.Notices.
+The Grantee understands that the Company is under no obligation to register the shares of Common Stock with the Securities and Exchange Commission, any state securities commission or any stock exchange to effect such compliance.

+11. Notices.
 Any notice required to be delivered to the Company under this Agreement shall be in writing and addressed to the Secretary of the Company at the Company's principal corporate offices.
 Any notice required to be delivered to the Grantee under this Agreement shall be in writing and addressed to the Grantee at the Grantee's address as shown in the records of the Company.
 Either party may designate another address in writing (or by such other method approved by the Company) from time to time.

-12.Governing Law.
+12. Governing Law.
 This Agreement shall be construed and interpreted in accordance with the laws of the State of Delaware without regard to conflict of law principles

 13. Section 409A.
 Although the Company makes no guarantee with respect to the tax treatment of the Restricted Stock Units, the award of Restricted Stock Units and Dividend Equivalents pursuant to this Agreement is intended to comply with, or to be exempt from, Section 409A of the Code and shall be limited, construed and interpreted in accordance with such intent.
 The Restricted Stock Units and Dividend Equivalents shall be limited, construed and interpreted in accordance with such intent; provided that the Company does not guarantee to the Grantee any particular tax treatment of the Restricted Stock Units or Dividend Equivalents.
 In no event whatsoever shall the Company or its Affiliates be liable for any additional tax, interest or penalties that may be imposed on the Grantee by Section 409A of the Code or any damages for failing to comply with Section 409A of the Code.
 Dividend Equivalents shall be treated separately from the Restricted Stock Units and the rights arising in connection therewith for purposes of the designation of time and form of payments required by Section 409A of the Code.
 Each payment under this Agreement shall be treated as a separate payment for purposes of Section 409A of the Code.
 In no event may the Grantee, directly or indirectly, designate the calendar year of any payment to be made under this Agreement.
-If the Grantee is a "specified employee" as defined under Section 409A of the Code, then any portion of the Grantee's Restricted Stock Units that would otherwise be settled during the six-month period commencing on the Grantee's separation from service shall be settled as soon as practicable following the conclusion of the six-month period (or following the Grantee's death if it occurs during such six-month period).
+If the Grantee is a "specified employee" as defined under Section 409A of the Code and the Grantee's Restricted Stock Units are to be settled on account of the Grantee's separation from service (for reasons other than death) and the Restricted Stock Units that would otherwise be settled during the six-month period commencing on the Grantee's death if it occurs during such six-month period).